 Age Range: 17 plus

-The project itself is divided into three parts: Conservation, participation, and sight-seeing.
-While on the course, the cheetahs will be your focus.
-You will spend time cleaning, feeding, and offering medical care to those cheetahs who need it, as well as the other animals in the centre.
+The project itself is divided into three parts: conservation, participation and sight-seeing.
+While on the course, the cheetahs will be your main focus.
+You will spend time cleaning, feeding and offering medical care to those cheetahs who need it, as well as the other animals in the centre.
 As part of the programme there are also daily lectures on the different aspects of conservation, including specialist care, the needs of different animals, flora, fauna and basic biodiversity.

 Hands on experience: